Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.0.9.md

 - **Exception Classes:** Referenced from centralized `utils/error_handler.py`:
   - `IIFParseError`: Parsing category failures
   - `MappingLoadError`: Mapping category failures
-  - `AccountTreeError`: Tree construction category failures
+  - `AccountsTreeError`: Tree construction category failures
   - `OutputError`: Output category failures
 - **ValidationError Structure:**
   - The `ValidationError` `TypedDict` is used for structured logging of validation issues.
 It is not raised as an exception but is included in logs and error reports for agentic inspection and debugging.